 The College has effective systems to pick up any difficulties your child may be having before they become problems.
 You will be notified in the first instance by your child's Personal Tutor if anything is preventing them from achieving and we can provide expert help in overcoming these difficulties.

 Nescot is a single campus college so everything your child needs is easily available on our secure site.
 Our security staff maintain a high profile across the college and especially in the refectory and Starbucks areas.
-They work closely with the Safeguarding team and are experienced in dealing with social and emotional difficulties.
+They work closely with the Safeguarding and Wellbeing Team and are experienced in dealing with social and emotional difficulties.
 The College also has a clear child protection and welfare policy.